 The Failure of a System: Novopay

 In August of 2012, a new salary payment system for those in the educational sector was rolled out, and was quickly found to be riddled with errors, with over 8000 logged errors in the first four months of operation (Kroenke & Hooper, 2013).
-Whilst the majority of employees received their correct pay check on …show more content…
+Whilst the majority of employees received their correct pay check on time, while a significant group of employees did not.
+This major system fault caused schools and the entire education sector to lose focus on their …show more content…

 Despite popular media opinion, it is important to remember that the failure of the Novopay project is not due to the lack of consistent user training – the system itself has inconsistencies and that is what is at fault (Hubbard, 2012).